Introduction

 When The Poseidon Adventure was finished, Fox’s decision to split the directing and producing responsibilities turned out to be a masterstroke.
 The film has an almost breathless pace that makes it hard to believe it’s nearly two hours long.
 There’s an elegance and economy in the storytelling.

 More than one critic has remarked that in many ways it’s the perfect movie.
 Every scene and line of dialogue serves a purpose.
-And as the story propels itself forward, it achieves a near-perfect balance between the human drama and the spectacular settings.
+As the story propels itself forward, it achieves a near-perfect balance between the human drama and the spectacular settings.
 Once the ship capsizes, the audience becomes completely wrapped up in the fates of the individual characters.

 A Colossal Hit